SpaceApi/provisioning/README.md

 ### What does it do?

-The script deployes the whole spaceapi infrastructure, including ips, servers, permissions and the complete software stack.
+The script deployes the whole spaceapi infrastructure, including domain records, servers, permissions and the complete software stack.

 Its split up in three major parts: persistent, nodes and deployment.

-* Persistent is for resources that have to be persistent (e.g. storage, ips, stuff like this).
+* Persistent is for resources that have to be persistent (e.g. storage mostly).

 * Nodes contains the ephemeral part of the infrastructure.